olddonkey/ODUIThreadGuard/README.md

 ## Features

-- [x] Easily know if you make UI changes not in main thread accidently
+- [x] Passive implementation
+- [x] Throw an assertion if setNeedsDisplay, setNeedsLayout, or setNeedsDisplayInRect: is called for instantion of any UIView
 - [x] Get the thread stack to help you locate where you make the mistake